 Sossusvlei - Swakopmund.
 On day 10 we drive through the Namib Naukluft National Park en route to Swakopmund.
 The Namib-Naukluft Desert is home to some of the rarest plant and animal species in the world and sightings of this flora and fauna on a Namibian safari are a must.
 Wildlife you are likely to see include oryx, springbok and Hartmann’s Mountain Zebra.
 Arriving into the charming coastal town of Swakopmund, an oasis set between the expanse of the desert and the vastness of the Atlantic Ocean.

-On the morning of day 11 we follow the barren Atlantic Coast out of Swakopmund to visit Cape Cross - the largest breeding place of the Cape Fur Seals.
-The afternoon is spent at leisure to partake in optional activities or alternatively just soak up the atmosphere of this little quaint German town and enjoy its beauty and beaches.
+Day 11 is spent at leisure to partake in optional activities or alternatively just soak up the atmosphere of this little quaint German town and enjoy its beauty and beaches.

 Overnight: Swakopmund | Breakfast x 2, Lunch x 1

 Swakopmund - Omaruru.
 Leaving the cold Atlantic coastline behind us, we then head inland across the desert plains to Spitzkoppe, an iconic group of curved granite mountains with vivid colours.
 After a walk amongst the boulders to view the ancient Bushmen paintings and engravings, we continue on to the town of Omaruru where we overnight.
+In the afternoon we will stop at local distillery and small wine cellar in Omaruru to taste some of its home-grown produce.
 Once a mission station, the settlement has great historic significance and has evolved into an artistic hub for local crafts and small industries.

 Overnight: Omaruru | Breakfast, Lunch

 Omaruru - Kamanjab.
-Our journey today takes us to the Kamanjab with a stop at a local distillery and small wine cellar in Omaruru to taste some of the home grown produce en route.
-Later on we explore a Himba village for a journey of culture exchange, learning and understanding the ways of the last traditional tribe in Namibia, the Ova-Himba.
+On our journey today we then head off towards Kamanjab where we explore a Himba village in the afternoon.
+This will be a journey of culture exchange, learning and understanding the ways of the last traditional tribe in Namibia, the Ova-Himba.